Prabhatsir31/Data-Structure-Algorithm/README.md

-Here’s a polished and enhanced README.md for your repository.
-This version improves clarity, adds extra sections for maintainability and community, and includes tips for customization.
-You can copy, edit, and use this as your new README.md:

----

 # Data Structure & Algorithm

 A comprehensive collection of data structures and algorithms with interactive visualizations, clear explanations, and practical code examples.
 Learn, explore, and practice essential concepts for coding interviews and computer science fundamentals.